-Sale/rent Sale (30-year lease) \$\$83,000-90,000 From April 2016, lease can be extended between 5 and 15 years at the prevailing market value Rental: \$\$50 a month (continued) Eligibility The main applicant must be a Singapore citizen and at least age 55 at time of application The average gross monthly bousehold income of all persons listed in the application must not exceed \$\$10,000 Spouse must be included in the application and must be Singaporean or Permanent Resident Senior age 60 and older, Singaporean Assessed to be High Category II using Resident Assessment Form (RAF) with scores from 16 to 24 point Certified by a doctor to be fif for communal living and/or participation in communal activities, and Eligible for HDB Rental Housing Features Elder-friendly features include: Lever taps; Wider doors for wheelchair access; Rocker switch; Non-slip tiles and levelled flooring; Bathroom with support bars; Pull cords alarm located throughout the flat; Enlarged door eye viewer; Grab bars at the front door and corridors to flat; Emergency panel at lift lobby on every level Similar as above Elder-friendly features Purpose-built for elderly with elder-friendly features and fittings Purpose-built for elderly or adapted with elder-friendly features and fittings Table 1.3 Elucity nousing provision in singapore Typology Type 1-35 m Type 2-45 m 5-8 units at one level of a rental HDB block, with VWO staff stationed there.
-Flats partitioned to allow 2-3 residents to live in each unit deny nousing pr Housing sector Public housing Public housing with services run by Volunteer Welfare Organisations (VWOs) from social sector Table 1.3 Type (Launch year) Studio apartment (1998) Senior group homes (2012)
+Increasingly, there is a greater emphasis on an inclusive approach in the planning and location of purpose-built elderly housing.
+At the outset, certain housing estates ent Sale (30-year lease) \$\$83,000-90,000 From April 2016, lease can be extended between 5 and 15 years at the prevailing market value Rental: S\$50 a month (continued) Sale/rent e [9 ut Eligibility The main applicant must be a Singapore cirizen and at least age 55 at time of application The average gross monthly household income of all persons listed in the application must not exceed S\$10,000 Spouse must be included in the application and must be Singaporean or Permanent Resident Semior age 60 and older, Singaporean Assessed to be High Category II using Resident Assessment Form 16 (RAF) with scores from 16 to 24 point to 27 point to 28 poi Features Elder-friendly features include: Lever taps; Wider doors for wheelchair access; Rocker switch; Non-slip tiles and levelled flooring; Bathroom with support bars; Pull cords alarm located throughout the flat; Enlarged door eye viewer; Grab bars at the front door and corridors to flat; Emergency panel at lift lobby on every level Similar as above Elder-friendly features Purpose-built for elderly with elder-friendly features and fittings Purpose-built for elderly or adapted with elder-friendly features and fittings Table 1.3 Educity incusing provision in Singapore Typology Type 1-35 m 2 Type 2-45 m 2 5-8 units at one level of a rental HDB block, with VWO staff stationed there.
+Flats partitioned to allow 2-3 residents to live in each unit rd Smenon Knone Housing sector Public housing Public housing with services run by Volunteer Welfare Organisations (VWOs) from social sector T C'T AINE Type (Launch year) Studio apartment (1998) Senior group homes (2012)